andyshora/webgl-points/README.md

 ## Todo

 - Increasing to billions of particles.
 Proper GPU required, dedicated memory.
 Faster CPU required for bigger initial world creation.
+Currently crashing at creation stage probably due to there being no time to recoup memory during the particle loop.

 - Potential to group billions of particles into sub-worlds, which provide finer view when focussed on.
 Much like marker grouping on maps.

+## Adding an app to dokku

+- `ssh root@178.62.102.69`
+- `dokku help`
+- `dokku apps:create app-name`
+- `dokku domains:add ...`
+- Add dokku remote `dokku@178.62.102.69:app-name`
+- `git push dokku master`